-Source: [PPL, 2010] NB.
-Current figures from 2011 onwards not publicly available.
+Source: (PPL, 2010) NB, Current figures from 2011 onwards not publicly available.

-6.6.2 DISTRIBUTION EXPANSION PLAN
+6.6.2 Distribution Expansion Plan

-- 1. The objective of the ongoing Energy Access Scale-Up (EAS-U) programme is to increase connectivity countrywide.
-It involves expansion of the national power distribution grid to connect new customers both in urban and rural areas. - 2.
-In addition, more projects will be initiated to reduce system losses, enhance reliability and quality of supply by enhancing the sub-transmission.
+- 1 The objective of the ongoing Energy Access Scale-Up (EAS-U) programme is to increase connectivity countrywide.
+It involves expansion of the national power distribution grid to connect new customers both in urban and rural areas through NEROP. - 2 In addition, more projects will be initiated to reduce system losses, enhance reliability and quality of supply by enhancing the sub-transmission.
 By the year 2020, capacities of primary and distribution substations, High Voltage lines and Medium Voltage lines are estimated to increase substantially.

-6.6.3 CHALLENGES IN DISTRIBUTION
+6.6.3 Challenges in Distribution

-- 1. High end-user electricity tariffs including standing charges. - 2.
-High electricity connection charges. - 3.
-Vandalism of electric power infrastructure. - 4.
-Lengthy process of way-leaves acquisition. - 5.
-Encroachment of way-leaves trace. - 6.
-Weak distribution network characterized by limited redundancy and aging installations leading to frequent and prolonged supply interruptions. - 7.
-Most of the distribution networks in major cities, urban areas and the coastal strip are overhead and therefore prone to frequent interruptions due to corrosion and climatic changes. - 8.
-High system losses. - 9.
-Illegal power line connections and theft of electricity. - 10.
-Physical plans in most cases do not provide an infrastructure corridor for electricity reticulation. - 11.
-High arbitrary levies charged by the public institutions on power infrastructures. - 12.
-Lack of a legal framework for operationalization of open access.
+- 1 High end-user electricity tariffs including standing charges. - 2 High electricity connection charges. - 3 Vandalism of electric power infrastructure. - 4 Lengthy process of way-leaves acquisition. - 5 Encroachment of way-leaves trace. - 6 Weak distribution network characterized by limited redundancy and aging installations leading to frequent and prolonged supply interruptions.

-6.6.4 STRATEGIES- DISTRIBUTION
+- 7 Most of the distribution networks in major cities, urban areas and the coastal strip are overhead and therefore prone to frequent interruptions due to corrosion and climatic changes. - 8 High system losses. - 9 Illegal power line connections and theft of electricity. - 10 Physical plans in most cases do not provide an infrastructure corridor for electricity reticulation. - 11 High arbitrary levies charged by the public institutions on power infrastructures. - 12 Lack of a legal framework for operationalization of open access.

-- 1. The National Government shall ensure gradual elimination of overhead distribution systems to provide efficient and safe distribution services by duly licensed network service providers, so as to reduce power supply interruptions and improve the quality of supply and service. - 2.
-The Provincial Government may plan and develop distribution networks and transfer them to distributor(s) duly licensed to operate and maintain them in line with the national policy of having only one distributor in a given area at any particular time for efficiency and technical effectiveness of the national power network.
+6.6.4 Strategies - Distribution

-- 3. The National Government shall provide a legal framework to support open access of the distribution network taking into account existing contractual commitments and provide mechanism for determination of wheeling charges applicable to distribution lines. - 4.
-The Government will continue funding the development of distribution network in rural areas and continue to support strengthening of distribution network in the rest of the areas through licensed distributors.
+- 1 The National Government shall ensure gradual elimination of overhead distribution systems (where economic/affordable) to provide efficient and safe distribution services by duly licensed network service providers so as to reduce power supply interruptions and improve the quality of supply and service. - 2 Provincial Governments may plan and develop distribution networks and transfer them to distributors duly licensed to operate and maintain them in line with the national policy of having only one distributor in a given area at any particular time for efficiency and technical effectiveness of the national power network. - 3 The National Government shall provide a legal framework to support open access of the distribution network taking into account existing contractual commitments and provide mechanism for determination of wheeling charges applicable to distribution lines. - 4 The Government will continue funding the development of distribution network in rural areas and continue to support strengthening of distribution network in rest of the areas through licensed distributors through NEROP.